luzvergara93/merakiHomefyReact/README.md

 ##### Includes

-- The Shopping Cart icon, along with the number of products the buyer added to cart.
+- The Shopping Cart icon, along with the number of products the buyer added to the cart

 ### Navbar.js